dansmyers/Networks/Sprint-1-Network_Fundamentals/Notes/OSI_7_Layer_Model.md

-# The OSI 7-Layer Model of Networking
+# The OSI Model of Networking and the Architecture of the Internet

 ## Introduction